-The advantages of using Arbitration in Commercial disputes provides confidentiality, expertise, flexibility and autonomy, enforceability, cost and time efficiency.
+The advantages of using Alternative Dispute Resolution in Commercial disputes provides confidentiality, expertise, flexibility and autonomy, enforceability, cost and time efficiency.

-Nigeria has established a comprehensive regulatory framework for arbitration, notably through the Arbitration and Mediation Act 2023 (the Act).
+Nigeria has established a comprehensive regulatory framework for private dispute resolution, notably through the Arbitration and Mediation Act 2023 (the Act).
 This legislation modernizes and consolidates the country’s approach to alternative dispute resolution, aligning it with international standards and best practices.

 Key Features of the Arbitration and Mediation Act 2023:

-1. Unified Legal Framework: The Act provides a cohesive structure for both arbitration and mediation, facilitating the fair and efficient settlement of commercial disputes.
+1. Unified Legal Framework: The Act creates a unified pathway for resolving conflicts via private mechanisms, promoting fair and efficient outcomes in commercial matters.

-2. Mandatory Stay of Court Proceedings: Courts are now mandated to stay proceedings and refer parties to arbitration when a valid arbitration agreement exists, unless the agreement is deemed void, inoperative, or incapable of being performed.
+2. Mandatory Stay of Court Proceedings: Courts are now mandated to halt proceedings and refer parties to dispute resolution when a valid agreement exists, unless the agreement is deemed void, inoperative, or incapable of being performed.

-3. Third-Party Funding: The Act explicitly permits third-party funding in arbitration, addressing previous uncertainties and enhancing access to justice.
-Third-Party Funding of arbitration is an arrangement where a third-party called the Funder, with no prior interest in an investment or commercial dispute, provides financial support to one of the parties engaged in the dispute resolution, in return for a share of the eventual proceeds of the award, if any.
+3. Third-Party Funding: The Act explicitly permits third-party funding, addressing previous uncertainties and enhancing access to justice.
+This arrangement involves a funder who has no prior interest in an investment or commercial dispute, providing financial support to one of the parties engaged in the dispute resolution, in return for a share of the eventual proceeds of the award, if any.

 4. Award Review Tribunal: This innovative provision allows parties to opt for an Award Review Tribunal to review arbitral awards, providing an additional layer of scrutiny before resorting to court intervention.

-5. Interim Measures: The Act empowers both arbitral tribunals and national courts to grant interim measures ensuring the protection of parties’ interests during arbitration.
-Interim measures issued by arbitral tribunals are enforceable by the courts, enhancing the effectiveness of arbitration proceedings.
+5. Interim Measures: The Act empowers both arbitral tribunals and national courts to grant interim relief to protect parties’ interests during dispute resolution.
+Interim measures issued by arbitral tribunals are enforceable by the courts, strengthening the process’s effectiveness.
 Examples of Interim measures include injunctions, security for costs, preservation of assets.

-6. Arbitrator Immunity: The Act grants immunity to arbitrators, appointing authorities, and arbitral institutions, except in cases of bad faith, promoting impartiality and independence in the arbitration process.
+6. Arbitrator Immunity: The Act grants immunity to arbitrators, appointing authorities, and arbitral institutions, except in cases of bad faith, promoting impartiality and independence.

-7. Electronic Communications: Arbitration agreements can now be validly made through electronic communications, broadening the scope of acceptable forms for such agreements.
+7. Electronic Communications: Agreements can now be validly made through electronic communications, broadening the scope of acceptable forms for such agreements.

-These provisions collectively enhance Nigeria’s arbitration landscape, making it more attractive for both domestic and international commercial disputes.
+These provisions collectively enhance Nigeria’s alternative dispute resolution landscape, making it more attractive for both domestic and international commercial disputes.
 The Act’s alignment with global standards underscores Nigeria’s commitment to providing a robust and efficient dispute resolution mechanism.

 Reasons Why Parties Should Choose Arbitration

-1. Confidentiality: Arbitration proceedings are private, ensuring that sensitive business information remains confidential.
+1. Confidentiality: Proceedings are conducted in private, ensuring that sensitive business information remains confidential.
 This privacy helps protect trade secrets and maintain reputations.

 2. Expertise of Arbitrators: Parties can select arbitrators with specialized knowledge relevant to their industry or the specific issues at hand, leading to more informed and appropriate decisions.